Leslie & Chilly

 Losing our beloved pets is life-altering and traumatic.
 I decided to create Petminni in honor of Chilly.
 "Minni" is Icelandic for memory, and Chilly was mini in size :).
 I wanted to create a place for other pet parents and animal lovers to celebrate and remember their pets, and for this practice to become widely known and accepted in society.

 Petminni provides pet parents and pet lovers a space to keep memories of their pets.
 And it gives comfort to those who have lost their pets.
-To get started, visit our Pet Memorial page to create and share an online pet memorial, gain therapeutic info from our Blog, or get support from counseling services from Leslie.
+To get started, visit our Pet Memorial page to create and share an online pet memorial, or gain therapeutic info from our Blog.

 For questions contact us at firstname.lastname@example.org